flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

 def main(page: ft.Page):
     page.render(App)

 ft.run(main)  # as before
 ```

-This app does nothing interesting - it just displays the same message and does not respond to user actions in anyway.
+This app does nothing fancy — it simply displays the message and does not respond to user actions in any way.

 ## Declarative Counter